-It’s been my experience, as both a consultant and an end-user, that it is difficult to keep a fully- integrated network that connects a lot of remote offices and the home office that will insure the proper flow and security of your valuable data.
+It is difficult to keep a fully- integrated network that connects a lot of remote offices and the home office that will insure the proper flow and security of your valuable data.
 Many businesses are built over time with “add on” equipment that may be aging and less efficient.
 The same is true of the traditional carrier or service provider networks, they have some aging systems that are not as efficient as they were when deployed, and they are not usually cost-effective for the amount of bandwidth needed, when running on older equipment.

 As networking continues to evolve from the fixed point arrangements of the past for private wide area networks, there is a vast array of services and service providers touting their technology and managed services.
 Software Defined Networking (SDN) is no longer “new” technology, and the next step is taking it from the data center and campus networks into the wide area networks that support multi-location businesses, across the country and around the globe.